Monday, February 10, 2014

 DON'T BE AFRAID TO ASK QUESTIONS

 You shouldn't feel awkward asking a potential editor some basic questions.
-For example, The Chicago Manual of Style, 16th Edition is the standard style guide for the publishing industry.
+For example, The Chicago Manual of Style, 16th Edition is the standard style guide for the publishing industry in the US.
 Chicago recommends Merriam-Webster as THE dictionary for reference.
 An editor of fiction and non-fiction books should know that and use it.
 If a potential editor doesn't know what a style guide is, or doesn't know which one he uses, move along.
 Nothing to see there.

 Hopefully, these steps will help you in the search for a good editor.
 Remember, if you feel unsure at any point in the search, you are not obligated to hire that person.
 There should be no hard feelings on either end.
 It's a business transaction, and if you choose not to do business with that person, it's no different than if you obtained several estimates from contractors before deciding who gets to remodel your bathroom.
 The more thorough the search, the more successful the venture.